labscommunity/starterkit/apps/web/README.md

 ## Why use a StarterKit?

 Building DApps from scratch can be a daunting task.
 From setting up the environment to ensuring compatibility across different components, the process can be time-consuming.
-A scaffold provides a pre-configured foundation, enabling developers to focus on building unique features and functionalities rather than the underlying setup.
+A starter kit provides a pre-configured foundation, enabling developers to focus on building unique features and functionalities rather than the underlying setup.

 ## What are the key components of the StarterKit?